 If you’re in need of an eyeful of beauty and an earful of classical music, make plans to visit Hollis Garden.
 This botanic garden that features neoclassical architecture is located along the southern bank of Lake Mirror and features a variety of plants that change with the seasons, koi fish ponds and an area that is ideal for weddings.
 This garden also serves as a beautiful backdrop for photographers from throughout Central Florida.

 Take a stroll along the shady sidewalks of Lemon Street between Massachusetts Avenue and South Florida Avenue and you’ll see a variety of larger-than-life sculptures that are rotated out annually as part of the Florida Outdoor Sculpture Competition.
 These sculptures are selected by a committee of community members and Polk Museum of Art staff.
 Each year, an independent judge selected the Best of Show, Second Place and Honorable Mention awards for the sculptures.
 Lakeland residents and visitors get to vote for the People’s Choice award, and the winner is announced at the May First Friday event each year.

 Known as the heart of downtown Lakeland, Munn Park has been a part of the city since before the city officially incorporated.
 The park is named after Abraham Munn, a Kentucky businessman who bought 80 acres of Polk County land in 1882 that later became Lakeland.
 The park is beautifully landscaped and includes lots of green space, shade trees and a fountain.
 At the center of the park is a monument that was placed there in 1910 to honor those who died in the Civil War.
-Munn Park is home to numerous popular events, including Brewz Crewz Craft Beer Festival, Spring Obsession, the Thursday Squared food truck rallies, and First Friday events.
+Munn Park is home to numerous popular events, including Brewz Crewz Craft Beer Festival, Spring Obsession, the Thursday Squared food truck rallies, Holiday Walk About, and First Friday events.